hebalkaya/cfDNA-Assignment-Pipeline/README.md

 * Healthy cfDNA fragments: Gaussian distribution centred at 167bp
 * Tumour cfDNA fragments: shifted distribution with enrichment at 143bp and shorter fragments
 * Methylation profiles: tumour samples have hypermethylation at cancer-specific CpG islands

+> Will add upcoming modules when previous are ready